ShawnJackson/vsts-docs/docs/organizations/billing/vsts-billing-faq.md

 A: Not at all.
 If you only want to buy VSTS via Azure, you can do that.

-### Q: Can tags be applied to Team Services Organizations from the Azure portal?
+### Q: Can tags be applied to VSTS organizations from the Azure portal?

-A: No, however this feature is on our backlog to add in the future.
+A: No, but this feature is on our backlog to add in the future.

-## Enterprise Agreement (EA) customers
+## Enterprise Agreement customers

 ### Q: Can I use an Enterprise Agreement to buy VSTS?

 A: Yes, you can.
 You'll need to be an owner or contributor for an Azure subscription that was created for your EA.
 Please make sure that you make your purchases for VSTS directly in the Visual Studio Marketplace.
-You cannot purchase VSTS using a Purchase Order.
+You cannot purchase VSTS by using a purchase order.

 ### Q: How can I tell whether I have the necessary privileges to buy services in the Visual Studio Marketplace through my organization's Enterprise Agreement?

-A: The easiest approach to determine if you have the right privileges is to click the **Buy** button for a service offered in the Visual Studio Marketplace.
-You need to select an Azure subscription (which is a billing account) from a presented list of Azure subscriptions that are currently linked to your login.
-Because the name of the Azure subscription defaults to the type of billing account ("Pay-As-You-Go", "Enterprise Agreement", etc.), it is often clear if the Azure subscription is part of your Enterprise Agreement.
+A: The easiest approach to determine if you have the right privileges is to select the **Buy** button for a service offered in the Visual Studio Marketplace.
+You need to select an Azure subscription (which is a billing account) from a presented list of Azure subscriptions that are currently linked to your sign-in.
+Because the name of the Azure subscription defaults to the type of billing account (for example, "Pay-As-You-Go" or "Enterprise Agreement"), it's often clear if the Azure subscription is part of your Enterprise Agreement.

 Another approach is to attempt to visit the [Azure Enterprise Portal](http://ea.azure.com).
 If you can reach it successfully, then you already have either the Enterprise Admin or the Organization Owner role.
 Only Organization Owners can set up new Azure billing in an Enterprise Agreement.
 If you cannot access the Azure Enterprise Portal, then please inquire within your organization to find out who your Enterprise Admin is, and ask that person to add you as an Organization Owner within the Azure Enterprise Portal.
 If you are unable to find this person, you can [submit a support ticket](http://aka.ms/AzureEntSupport) and request the contact information.
 You need your organization's name and your Enterprise Agreement enrollment number for the support ticket.

 ### Q: Can I use the Azure Monetary Commitment funds from my Enterprise Agreement to buy VSTS?